Get started with Aperture

 }'

-If the requests succeed, Aperture is correctly routing to your configured providers.
-Visit the Aperture dashboard at http://ai/ui/ to see the requests in your usage history.
+If the request succeeds, Aperture is routing to your provider.
+Open the Aperture dashboard at http://<aperture-hostname>/ui to see the request in your usage history.

 Next steps